 - Health Connect aggregates all health data into a unified API

-- HC Webhook reads data from Health Connect at configured intervals
+- HC Webhook reads data from Health Connect using your selected sync mode (interval or scheduled)

 - HC Webhook sends the data to your configured webhook URLs